GrottoPress/hapi/README.md

 1. ### Resource:

-   A *Resource* represents a JSON-serializable object that can be retrieved in responses from the API server.
+   A *Resource* represents a JSON-serializable object that can be retrieved in *response*s from the API server.

 1. ### Client:

-   A *Client* is responsible for querying all *resource* *endpoint*s, and returning responses from the API server.
+   A *Client* is responsible for querying all *resource* *endpoint*s, and returning *response*s from the API server.

 1. ### Endpoint

-   An *Endpoint* is a queryable path exposed by the API server, that returns a response.
+   An *Endpoint* is a queryable path exposed by the API server, that returns a *response*.
 In *Hapi*, an endpoint represents a single resource endpoint, with methods that operate on its individual sub-endpoints.

+1. ### Response:

+   A *Response* is *Hapi*'s representation of the raw response body received from the API server.
+It is a type-safe wrapper around the JSON response object.

+   A *Response* may be an *Item* (a single resource object), or a *List* (an array of resource objects)

 ## Usage